 Using aquifer data derived from a July 13, 2022 aquifer test, a "Theoretical Drawdown Calculations, Predictive Simulation" was prepared to show the theoretically-calculated water level drawdown values in the Neighbor Well that might occur after pumping the project well for a continuous period of eight hours at a constant pumping rate of 50.4 gpm.
 The simulation estimates that water interference declines in the Neighbor Well are expected to be less than one foot after two hours of pumping at the project well, and less than two feet after eight hours of pumping at the project well.
 The calculated theoretical water level drawdown interference values for the Neighbor Well are below the acceptable values defined in the "Default Well Interference Criteria" shown on Table F-1 of the County WAA.
-The drawdown criteria in the WAA demonstrates that water level drawdown interference is not considered significant if the included drawdown interference is less than 15 feet for offsite wells that have a casing diameter greater than six inches (the casing diameter of the Neighbor Well is eight inches).
+The drawdown interference is less than 15 feet for offsite wells that have a casing diameter greater than six inches (the casing diameter of the Neighbor Well is eight inches).

 Per the County's WAA, a Tier 3 analysis was performed to evaluate potential groundwater to surface water interaction.
 The project well is approximately 300 feet from Bell Creek, which traverses the northwest corner of the subject property.
 Bell Creek is a designated Significant Stream.
 According to the RCS Report, the project well has a cement sanitary seal that is as deep as, or deeper, than the interpreted bottom-depth of the quaternary alluvium in the area, the same alluvium across which both branches of Bell Creek flows.
 These cement seals prevent surficial water (if any) from entering the upper portions of the well.
-In addition, the shallowest perforations in the project well is at a depth of 160 ft below ground surface, and derives water from the volcanic rocks.
-Hence, groundwater pumped from the project well originates from the fractures and/or pore spaces in the volcanic earth materials at and below the depth of the upper perforations in the well.
+In addition, the shallowest perforations in the project well originates from the fractures and/or pore spaces in the volcanic earth materials at and below the depth of the upper perforations in the well.
 The significant elevation difference between the water level elevations in the well and the surfaces of the stream channels is significant evidence to support the assertion that the well is not hydraulically connected to Bell Creek.
 Due to these factors, the project well is not in direct hydraulic connection with Bell Creek.